POLS – Political Science

 Basic survey of the contemporary international political system with emphasis on key concepts of power, sovereignty, and national interest; studies global patterns and trends in relations between major state and non-state actors.
 Special attention is devoted to sources and consequences of conflicts, global politics of transnational problems of environment, development, and international political economy.
 Promotes development of critical thinking, analytical reading and writing, research skills and collaborative learning.
 (SB, GPN, GS, EXP)

-An examination of judicial behavior focusing on the U.S. court system.
-Discussion will focus on the implications of judicial behavior on the formation of public policy, why institutional rules and procedures matter, and how American political institutions help maintain our democratic form of government.
+An examination of the role the formal political institutions play in American politics.
+Discussion will focus on the implications of legislative, executive, or judicial behavior on the formation of public policy, why institutional rules and institutions matter, and how American political institutions help maintain our democratic form of government.
+May be repeated with different institutions. (i.g., Congress, Presidency, Courts).
+(HP)

 POLS 215 The Politics of State and Local Governments (4)